cedchan/Notes/CIS 3200/Graph Algorithms/Graphs Review.md

 This is the classic problem solved by the **breadth-first search (BFS)** algorithm.

+The more general problem for weighted graphs with positive edge weights is solved by [Dijkstra's algorithm](Dijkstra's%20Algorithm.md), and for negative weights we have the [Bellman-Ford algorithm](Bellman-Ford%20Algorithm.md).
 ### Algorithm

 We maintain several pieces of data that will make analysis easier: